 This course will provide the student with a theoretical and practical approach to the overall understanding, operation, and configuration of advanced networking knowledge.
 This course will extend the students' knowledge of internetworking technologies, routing protocols, and their operation.
+Prerequisite: ITS 415 experience in the design and development of very large database systems.
+Second, it provides an opportunity for the exploration of emerging trends in database management.
+The theoretical material changes as the field of data management changes.
+In the past major themes have included reengineering, object-oriented database systems, and database-driven web sites.
+Prerequisite: ITS 408

-Data Management II
+ITS 418 Data Management II